zwimer/SAT-Algorithms/SAT-Blog/Blogs/Cat.md

 **!!
 RENDER MARKDOWN !!**

 // Title description
-Re-constructing the `Hello World` example given
+Re-constructing the Cat

 **!!!
 BLOG ITEM DELIMITER !!!**
 **!!
 STOP RENDERING !!**

 // Date of post
-November 22, 2017
+December 1, 2017

 **!!!
 BLOG ITEM DELIMITER !!!**
 // Note: Markdown should always be rendered first as latex does not respect whitespace